Grandview School District says juvenile "conspirators" arrested for threats

 The names of the expelled students were not released by authorities.

 On Feb.
-12, police responded Prosser High School, 1203 Prosser Ave., for a social media threat.
+12, police responded to Prosser High School, 1203 Prosser Ave., for a social media threat.

 “School staff wanted to report suspicious social media postings done by a student,” police said.